-This type of unemployment which takes place in industries whose production is subject to seasonal variations and demands
+This type of unemployment takes place in industries whose production is subject to seasonal variations and demands

 - Mass unemployment: Mass unemployment is the type of unemployment which affects many occupations and industries at the same time.
-It is caused as a result of decrease or fall in the quantity of goods demanded.
+It is caused as a result of a decrease or fall in the quantity of goods demanded.

 The industries so affected will embark on retrenchment of workers leading to unemployment.
 Mass unemployment is also known as cyclical or deficient unemployment.

 - Under-employment: This is the type of unemployment which occurs when an individual works at less than his full capacity so that his productivity is below the maximum.
-Under-employment occurs when a worker is not working in his full capacity.
+Under-employment occurs when a worker is not working at his full capacity.

 - Frictional unemployment: This is the type of unemployment which occurs as a result of changes in the techniques of production.

 - Voluntary unemployment: Voluntary unemployment occurs when a worker deliberately refuses to take up paid employment even though employment opportunities are available.
-They may be receiving unemployment benefits from government; the available jobs may not be attractive, etc.
+They may be receiving unemployment benefits from the government; the available jobs may not be attractive, etc.

 - Residual unemployment: This is the type of unemployment that arises as a result of physical or mental disabilities.
 Those who are disabled, and are not capable of working, fall into this group.

 - Casual unemployment: This is the type of unemployment which involves jobs that are not permanent.
-This is common with the unskilled type of labour, e.g. part time jobs.
+This is common with the unskilled type of labour, e.g. part-time jobs.